VForWaTer/hydrobox/docs/contribution.rst

 Pull Request
 ~~~~~~~~~~~~

-Once your finished with your implementations, create a pull request on GitHub.
+Once your have finished with your implementations, create a pull request on GitHub.
 More info in the :ref:`Pull Request <contrib_pull>` section.

 .. _contrib_unittests:

-Add / improve unittests
+Add / improve unit tests
 =======================

 .. important::